serverscom/dibctl/README.md

 Test frameworks:
 - 'shell': each test is a simple shell script, which is executed outside test VM
-- 'shell_in_ssh':each test is a simple shell script, which is executed inside guest machine (not yet implemented)
+- 'ssh':each test is a simple shell script, which is executed inside guest machine (not yet implemented)
-- 'pytest' - tests are implemented by means of py.test, with optional support for testinfra.
-Dibctl provides wast set of fixtures with all available information about image and instance, plus few handy operations (wait_for_port), and direct access to nova object for testing instance reactions on nova operations (hard reboot, rebuild, etc).
+- 'pytest' - tests are implemented by means of py.test, with optional support for testinfra (python library for server verification, similar to ServerSpec).
+Dibctl provides wast set of fixtures with all available information about image and instance, plus few handy operations (wait\_for\_port), and direct access to nova object for testing instance reactions on nova operations (hard reboot, rebuild, etc).

 Dibctl comes with some generic (applicable to any image of any provider).

-Examples of test coming with dibctl:
+Examples of test shpped with dibctl:
 - Does instance resize rootfs up to a flavor size at a first boot?
 - Does it receives IP addresses on all attached interfaces?
 - Does DNS set up properly?
 - Does hostname match the name of the instance?
 - Does instance still work after reboot?
+- Can user install nginx (apache) and get access to http port 80?

 Workflow
 --------
 Dibctl was created to operates on following workflow:
-Configurations are described by operators, than dibctl performs:
+Beforhand operators describes configurations.
+After that, each image is:
 - build
 - test: new instance is spawned from tested image, and corresponding test scripts are called.
 If they all report success, images passes the test.
-- if test was successful, it uploaded to one or more regions of Openstack.
+- if test was successful, uploaded too one or more installations of Openstack.
 - Older copies of images marked as obsolete and removed (after they become unsed - see description below).

-That process is repeated on regular basis via cron or CI server (Jenkins?).
+That process may be repeated on regular basis via cron or CI server (Jenkins?).
 Comprehensive testing assures that image that passed the test may be uploaded safely in automated manner.